 1) Scanning the expression from left to right 2) If the operand is encountered, push it into the stack 3) If the operator is encountered, then pop the corresponding operand from the stack and perform computation 4) Continue the same process and retain the final value in the stack

-How to Convert Infix to Postfix Expression?
+How to Convert Infix to Postfix Notation?

 Using the stack data structure is the best method for converting an infix expression to a postfix expression.
 It holds operators until both operands have been processed, and it reverses the order of operators in the postfix expression to match the order of operation.